MrDznonyme/Sharos/README.md

 # About
 sharos by @Slyco12 for sharing your connection.

-You can share your wlan or your lan connection
+You can share the current conneted wlan or lan connection by simple step